-COVID-19 Compliance Task Force
+COVID-19 Compliance Officer

-The Site COVID-19 Compliance Task Force Officer will:
+The Site COVID-19 Compliance Officer will:

-- Monitor illness trends of student and staff absences, - Collaborate with the Community Engagement Team and LACDPH regarding contact tracing and any other mitigation or containment procedure as directed, - Notify the Principal/Site Administrator of suspected or confirmed COVID-19 illness, - Provide support to the student and family regarding concerns arising from COVID-19 diagnosis or exposure, - Conduct regular COVID-19 Task Force meetings as needed to identify and address exposure management deficiencies in a timely manner. - Order and provide rapid antigen test kits to students and staff to be administered at home.
+- Monitor illness trends of student and staff absences, - Collaborate with the Community Engagement Team and LACDPH regarding contact tracing and any other mitigation or containment procedure as directed, - Notify the Principal/Site Administrator of suspected or confirmed COVID-19 illness, - Provide support to the student and family regarding concerns arising from COVID-19 diagnosis or exposure, - Order and provide rapid antigen test kits to students and staff to be administered at home. - Assure confidentiality of all medical information of student or staff member.